sensationinmotion/sensationinmotion.github.io/index.md

 %}

 {% capture text %}
 If you want to get a better idea about what we do and/or are interested in collaboration, take a look at what we can do here.
-Note that the majority of equipment and space in ENS is shared.
+The majority of equipment and space is shared.

 {%
   include link.html